50th Guards Rifle Division: Formation

-Col. Aleksandr Ivanovich Belov remained in command of the division after redesignation; he had commanded the 124th since July and would be promoted to the rank of major general on November 27.
+Colonel Aleksandr Ivanovich Belov remained in command of the division after redesignation; he had commanded the 124th since July and would be promoted to the rank of major general on November 27.
 Belov's division gained its Guards status in large part due to its offensive successes in the fighting for the Serafimovich bridgehead south of the Don River against the 3rd Romanian Army.
-Beginning on the night of October 13/14 the division, along with the 14th Guards Rifle Division, began an intense probing attack against the Romanian forces which continued until the 16th.
-The intention was to draw German forces away from Stalingrad but not incidentally these attacks, along with another by 76th Rifle Division on October 24-27, inflicted 13,154 casualties on 3rd Army, roughly the equivalent of what the British 8th Army would suffer in the concurrent Second Battle of El Alamein.
+Beginning on the night of October 13/14, the division, along with the 14th Guards Rifle Division, began an intense probing attack against the Romanian forces which continued until the 16th.
+The intention was to draw German forces away from Stalingrad, but not incidentally, these attacks, along with another by 76th Rifle Division on October 24–27, inflicted 13,154 casualties on the 3rd Army, roughly the equivalent of what the British 8th Army would suffer in the concurrent Second Battle of El Alamein.

-During earlier fighting in the bridgehead on October 3 Sen. Lt.
-Mikhail Arsentyevich Kuznetsov of the 622nd Rifle Regiment had led a group of his submachine-gunners in a successful battle in the area of Senyutkino Farm against two enemy-held bunkers.
-On the second day of Operation Uranus he further distinguished himself by leading his men into the rear of a retreating Romanian artillery battalion, which was soon mostly destroyed or captured, including 16 serviceable guns.
+During earlier fighting in the bridgehead on October 3, Senior Lieutenant Mikhail Arsentyevich Kuznetsov of the 622nd Rifle Regiment had led a group of his submachine-gunners in a successful battle in the area of Senyutkino Farm against two enemy-held bunkers.
+On the second day of Operation Uranus, he further distinguished himself by leading his men into the rear of a retreating Romanian artillery battalion, which was soon mostly destroyed or captured, including 16 serviceable guns.
 Kuznetsov then directed his group to attack Sredne Tsaritsynsky Farm using the captured artillery and took it after a 15-minute fight, adding more prisoners and trophies to the total.
 He was personally credited with 88 killed and 64 prisoners, but also received five wounds.
 The journalist Ilya Ehrenburg wrote an account of this action entitled "Good morning, Guards!"
-On February 14, 1943 Kuznetsov was made a Hero of the Soviet Union.
-A month later he was severely wounded and concussed and spent most of the rest of the war in political work.
+On February 14, 1943, Kuznetsov was made a Hero of the Soviet Union.
+A month later, he was severely wounded and concussed, and he spent most of the rest of the war in political work.

 Operation Uranus

-Shortly after redesignation the 50th Guards was moved from 21st Army to the 5th Tank Army, which would be the main shock group of Southwestern Front.
-Before the main offensive began on November 19 all four of the army's first-echelon rifle divisions conducted a reconnaissance-in-force with reinforced rifle battalions on the night of November 17/18.
-Overcoming Romanian forward security outposts and eliminating obstacles as they were encountered the division advanced nearly 2 km into the positions of Romanian 5th Infantry Division to 250 m south of the burial mound at Marker +1.2 and Hill 222, 5 km east-northeast of Kalmykovskii.
-This reconnaissance was effective in uncovering and removing minefields and other engineering works and identified many strongpoints in the main defensive line as well as weak spots.
+Shortly after redesignation, the 50th Guards was moved from the 21st Army to the 5th Tank Army, which would be the main shock group of the Southwestern Front.
+Before the main offensive began on November 19, all four of the army's first-echelon rifle divisions conducted a reconnaissance-in-force with reinforced rifle battalions on the night of November 17/18.
+Overcoming Romanian forward security outposts and eliminating obstacles as they were encountered, the division advanced nearly 2 km into the positions of the Romanian 5th Infantry Division to 250 m south of the burial mound at Marker +1.2 and Hill 222, 5 km east-northeast of Kalmykovskii.
+This reconnaissance was effective in uncovering and removing minefields and other engineering works and identified many strongpoints in the main defensive line, as well as weak spots.